In this section

 - Check food has been hygienically prepared and is safe to eat.

-- Hygiene: How food is prepared, cooked, cooled, stored, and what measures are taken to prevent food being contaminated with bacteria
+- How hygienically food is prepared, cooked, cooled, stored, and what measures are taken to prevent food being contaminated with bacteria.

-- Structure: cleanliness, layout, lighting, ventilation, pest proofing and other facilities
+- The structure of the premises, including cleanliness, layout, lighting, ventilation, equipment and other facilities.

-- Management: how businesses manage food safety and what records are kept.
+- How food safety in the business is managed and what records are kept.